sjappig/mldn-capstone/report/capstone_report.md

 are interested in the audio of those videos, the audio must be extracted from the videos.

 After the samples are stored locally, preprocessing can be done.
-Our preprocess-part will consist of extracting features, min-max-normalization, label hot-encoding and making audio samples to have equal lengths using padding.
+Our preprocess-part will consist of extraction of features, min-max-normalization, label hot-encoding and padding audio samples to equal lengths.

-Using output from the preprocess, actual models are fitted for zero-hypothesis, baseline and RNN model.
+Using output from the preprocess, zero-hypothesis, baseline and RNN model are fitted.
 Model fit is evaluated against validation set, which is randomly drawn subset of training set.
 Depending on the evaluation result, hyperparameters (and possibly features) are tuned and models are re-evaluated until RNN model does not seem to improve with reasonable amount of work.
-For this part we might use smaller subset of the training set to make the iterations faster (full run approx 17h on CPU).
+For this part we might use smaller subset of the training set to make the iterations faster.

 When final model hyperparameters and features are found, full training set is used to train models, and full testing set is used to get final scores.